 - Midterm 2 -- 25% (near the very end -- instead of a "final exam")

-- One mandatory grading meeting during semester -- 5%.
+- ONE mandatory grading meeting during semester -- 5%.
 Will take place Friday or Saturday.
 Includes free dinner!

-- Note the HUGE emphasis on homework.
-If you do well on your homework, you cannot fail this class.
+- Note the large emphasis on homework.
 Homeworks are due Friday at the start of recitation and are graded over the weekend.
 It is your responsibility to get the homework to the TAs on time!
 If you cannot be in recitation, then email the homework to the TAs by the start of recitation.
 Any further issues should be handled through the TAs.
 Keep in mind that your TAs are busy.
 Your TAs will not grade your homework if they don't have it by the time they start grading.